 NS Design NXT5 Electric Cello

-| posted in: review
+| posted in: Review

 Ever since I started watching The Piano Guys I’ve wanted to have an electric cello.
 The NS Design advertisements in Strings magazine always caught my eye, and after reading some reviews and watching this Bach G Major Suite Sarabande video I decided this was the electric cello for me.